 The suspension of disconnections, penalties and fees expired on Wednesday, July 29, in adherence to Governor Cooper’s Executive Order #142.

 We want you to know that we are still here for you.
 Here is what you need to know about the return to "normal" business:

 - We returned to a "normal" business schedule on Aug.
 3. Any past due balances accrued beyond this date became subject to disconnection beginning Sept.
 1 under the “normal” billing schedule for regular billing accounts, Aug.
 6 for FlexPay accounts, but we will continue to waive late fees during the State of Emergency.

 - We have recommended that you continue making payments to your account as you can to avoid unmanageable future balances.
 However, we want you to know that we are still here for you.

-- For regular monthly billing accounts, any outstanding balances accrued during the executive order period will automatically be set up on a 12-month repayment plan (interest free).
+- For regular monthly billing accounts, any outstanding balances accrued during the executive order period were automatically set up on a 12-month repayment plan (interest free).

 - For FlexPay (prepaid metering) accounts, any outstanding balances accrued during the executive order period were automatically set up on a repayment plan where 70% of future payments will go toward your active account balance, and 30% of the payment will go toward the repayment balance (interest free).
 Disconnections resumed Aug.
 6, for any negative balances moving forward.

 - There is no need to contact the office, the balance will automatically be included with your regular monthly bill.